 Proper greenhouse sanitation is important for healthy, disease-free vegetable transplant production.

-Efforts need to be made to keep transplant production greenhouses free of unnecessary plant debris and weeds which may harbor insect pests and disease.
+Efforts need to be made to keep transplant-production greenhouses free of unnecessary plant debris and weeds, which may harbor insect pests and diseases.
 Efforts need to be taken throughout the transplant production season to minimize potential problems.

 - All equipment, benches, flats, plug trays, and floors should be properly cleaned and then disinfected prior to use.

 - Any weeds in or around the greenhouse structure should be removed prior to any production.

 - Any transplant brought into the greenhouse from an outside source needs to be certified ‘clean,’ as well as visually inspected for potential insects and diseases once it reaches your location.